"21K School + Stride family academic support team lead takes up 3 misconceptions about online schooling."Click to Know More

 Will there be writing work?

 Yes, students will have extensive written work, depending on their grade, and it is part of the learning plan.
 Not all written works are marked by facilitators.
-Parents can capture images from mobile and email us for evaluation/feedback.
+Parents can capture images from mobile and upload them on the learning platform for evaluation/feedback.

 What about picnics and excursions?

-City-based learning trips will be encouraged.
+City-based learning trips are organized throughout the year.
 Parents can take their children for a visit to certain places as per the requirements.
-During summer breaks, we may facilitate Outbound Learning Programs and Excursions.
+During summer breaks, we also facilitate Outbound Learning Programs and Excursions.
 These would be optional, and there would be an additional cost as well.
 In 2022, we have taken students to Rishikesh, Mysore, Lonavla, Mumbai, Bangalore and many other places.

 What is a digital portfolio?